 - If you do not have a current, valid BC CRC…

 - And your program requires Working with: Children only, then enter the access code: W9SKGUDRRZ

 - And your program requires Working with: Children and Vulnerable Adults, then enter the access code: AA723GSTVT

 - Answer the questions and checkboxes as required.

 - Pay (credit card or Interac Online).
 Note that if you have a valid BC CRC on file already, there is no fee.

 - Contact email@example.com and let them know the date you completed the check.

 NLC will receive your CRC results directly from the Ministry of Justice and update your NLC records as required.
-You will be notified once all your post-admission requirements are complete.
+You will be notified when NLC receives your results.

 If you do not hear from NLC within 4 weeks of submission, please contact firstname.lastname@example.org.

 Students that have lost or require an additional copy of their Clearance Letter that NLC received previously, may request a copy by emailing email@example.com.